 Open communication between organization members and auditors should be encouraged throughout the time between fieldwork and the issuance of the audit.
 If any items remain open at the end of fieldwork, both parties should establish agreed-upon dates for the information to be provided to the relevant participants.
 If there is any confusion regarding certain aspects of the audit, an organization may find hosting a post-audit closing meeting to be beneficial.

-First and foremost, any auditing organization a company considers should be formally qualified for whichever type of audit that is required.
+Open communication between organization members and auditors should be encouraged throughout the time between fieldwork and the issuance of the audit.
+If any items remain open at the end of fieldwork, both parties should establish agreed-upon dates for the information to be provided to the relevant participants.
+If there is any confusion regarding certain aspects of the audit, an organization may find hosting a post-audit closing meeting to be beneficial.
+Any auditing organization a company considers should be formally qualified for whichever type of audit that is required.
 Many organizations will have multiple certifications, but it’s best to do thorough research before making a final decision.

 The A-LIGN Difference

-Interested in scheduling a compliance audit or undergoing audit preparation for your organization?
-Contact A-LIGN at 1-888-702-5446 to speak with one of our cybersecurity and compliance professionals.
+Interested in scheduling a SOC 2 assessment for your organization?
+Contact A-LIGN at 1-888-702-5446 to speak with one of our SOC 2 professionals.